Saturday, October 31, 2009

 Mars and Me

 It’s hard to believe, half a century down the line, but back then the Solar System was still a pretty mysterious place.
 Was Mercury tidally locked with the Sun and blessed with a permanent, temperate TWILIGHT ZONE on the terminator (now you sprouts know where Rod Serling got his title)?
 Was Venus a lush tropical jungle or maybe a water world?
 Did dinosaurs lurk under the clouds?
 Most of all, though, there was Mars.
-Those markings on the surface…they looked green.
-And seemed to change.
+Those markings on the surface…they looked vaguely green in hue.
+And seemed to change with Mars' seasons.
 Were they forests, or at least some kind of vegetation?
 Was there life, intelligent life?
 Maybe living in awesome cities like those on the cover of Analog magazine?

 Frankly, even by the end of the fifties science could answer most of the above in the negative.
 But perhaps without 100% surety.
 The only spacecraft to have imaged another world up close was the Soviet Luna 3, which took some fuzzy snaps of Diana’s backside.
 And that was it till Mariner 2 visited Venus in 1962, and began to clue us in to the hellish nature of Earth’s “twin.”
 Mars didn’t get revealed until the late 60s.
 Until Mariner showed us those initially depressing vistas of desolate crater-littered landscapes in 1967.
 Till then, the Solar System was still as unknown and, in some ways, friendly, as it had been in the pulp pages of Captain Future and in the flickering images of Rocky Jones Space Ranger on the family Philco.

 During the long, sweet summer that lasted from the 1950s and through the 1960s (it took a while for Mariner’s “truths” to filter out), Mars remained not much different from the way it had been imagined by Percival Lowell and Edgar Rice Burroughs: a world of POSSIBILITIES.
 No, most of us probably didn’t completely believe there were beautiful princesses barging down canals on gondolas rowed by six-armed slaves under the baleful light of Phobos and Deimos, but, honestly, who knew?
-Those flying saucers cruising over the drive-ins might be piloted by the infamous Little Green Men of Mars.
+Those flying saucers cruising over the drive-in theatres every freaking night might be piloted by the infamous Little Green Men of Mars.

 I certainly wasn’t one to naysay.
 As a kid, I was caught up in ray-guns and alien monsters almost to the exclusion of cowboys and pirates, and most of my “knowledge” about Mars was thanks to what I saw on the silver screen.
 I don’t mean the flickering screen of our black and white Admiral, either.
 I mean the big screen of the Roxy theatre.
-Back in The Day, my Old Man (aka, “The Chief Op”) was a broadcast engineer at the local TV station.
-Friday and Saturday nights he worked at the studio till sign-off.
+Back in The Day, my Old Man (W4SLJ, aka, “The Chief Op”) was a broadcast engineer at the local TV station.
+Friday and Saturday nights he usually worked at the studio till sign-off.
 For you young folks, in the dark ages TV stations in all but the biggest cities went off the air, "signed-off," at midnight.
-That meant me and Mama headed to the movie house till Daddy came home.
+That meant that as soon as it got dark, me and Mama headed to the movie house and stayed there until just before it was time for Daddy to come home.

-Unfortunately for me, most of the movies being shown at night were not well-suited to the lollipop brigade.
+Unfortunately for me, most of the movies being shown at night at the Roxy were not well-suited to the lollipop brigade.
 I simply cannot believe she dragged a five-year-old to see Bergman’s Virgin Spring.
 Luckily, most of the time it was not highbrow art films, but Doris Day and Rock Hudson romps or Debbie Reynolds (li'l Unk had a huge crush on Miss Reynolds) in one of her Tammy excursions.
 There were also lots of horror movies too, which Mama doted on and which gave me plenty of nightmares.
-That always seemed to puzzle Mama: “Honestly, I just do not know what is wrong with that child.”
+I'm talking blood-drenched (for those more innocent times) fare like Horrors of the Black Museum.
+My resulting night terrors always seemed to puzzle Mama: “Honestly, I just do not know what is wrong with that child!”
 There was ample sci-fi as well, and sometimes I lucked out big-time as I did the night they played The Angry Red Planet.